 If you have a consumer complaint, you can either file your complaint with the FTC or contact an attorney.

-You can call our Los Angeles consumer attorneys at (310) 575-2550 or email us via the contact form on this page to schedule a free initial consultation.
+You can call our Los Angeles consumer and class action attorneys at (310) 575-2550 or email us via the contact form on this page to schedule a free initial consultation.

 1: According to the FTC’s annual Consumer Sentinel Network Reports